By Celia Coates

 Raymond Moody, M.D. coined the term “Near Death Experience” when he began researching the experiences of people who had died, or nearly died, and recovered.
 Some of them had memories of what they had seen, felt, and learned.(see his book LIFE AFTER LIFE, first published in1978.)
 Whatever the experiencer’s religion, background, age, or nationality, many similar elements occurred over and over again.
 It wasn’t until Moody collected and published information about Near Death Experiences that some people could understand what had happened to them sometimes decades earlier.
 Wondering themselves if it had been a hallucination or fearing they’d be called crazy, they hadn’t said anything.
 Then the stories poured out and a new field of research opened up.

-Becoming able to see must also include clear-headed research.
-I also believe that the “stories” of peoples’ subtle energies experiences can be collected and form a body of of knowledge as the collected stories about NDEs did.
+Becoming able to see must include clear-headed research.
+I believe that the “stories” of peoples’ subtle energies experiences can also be collected and form a body of of knowledge just as the collected stories about NDEs did.
 That knowledge could un-blind us.